Reddy999eee/Nodejs.app-with-Jenkins/README.md

 # Nodejs.app-with-Jenkins
-This is CIDCD pipeline for Nodejs.app with docker and Jenkins
+This is  pipeline for Nodejs.app with docker and Jenkins.
+Prerequisites:
+1. Java 1.80_250
+2. Docker version 19.03.8
+3. DockerHub Account.
+4. Jenkins Account.